duncantmiller/heatspring-contractor-projects/README.md

 We are an easy going, flexible and positive team, our customers love us, and we help share knowledge that will make the world better.

 Feel free to email me directly at duncan@heatspring.com if you are interested or have any questions.
-I'm HeatSpring's solo full time developer but I also help run other business functions like accounting, finance and general IT work.
-I would probably be considered a mid-level developer so I'm happy to help but I need some guidance and examples to go off of and am always looking to learn more.
+I'm HeatSpring's solo full time developer but I also help run other business functions.
+I would probably be considered a mid-level developer so I'm ready to help but I need some guidance and examples to go off of and am always looking to learn more.

 Thanks for reading!